alikian/LiPoCharger/README.md

 # LiPoCharger

-This is a LiPo Charger using
+This is a LiPo Charger using:

+- LMR10510 Step-Down Voltage Regulator
+-